afishr/oop-labs-requirements/lab_1/README.md

 ## Intro

 Hi there.
 In this laboratory work we'll dive into incomprehensible yet beautiful world of data structures.
-And, to spice the things up, you have to implement this laboratory work in **C programming language**.
+And, to spice the things up, you have to implement this laboratory work in **C programming language** exclusively.

 ## Deadline